Man accused of murdering wife in Valentine's Day tragedy

 Henry, also 48, faces a charge of murder (stabbing/cutting weapon) after Levonne was found dead at their New Plymouth home on February 14.

-In court, Justice Simon France said a report had been ordered to assess the mental health of Henry but he did not want to engage with the forensic psychiatrist.
+In court, Justice Simon France said a report had been ordered to determine the mental health of Henry but he did not want to engage with the forensic psychiatrist.

 Defence counsel Rob Weir said the issue was whether that constitutes unfitness to plead.

-Weir said he would seek a further report for his client, and that legal aid had been approved.
+Weir has sought a further report for his client, and said legal aid had been approved.

 Justice France said the case would proceed to trial on February 13, 2023.